-- the work of the internal auditors; - the work of the executive managers within the College who have responsibility for the development and maintenance of the internal control framework; and - comments made by the College's financial statements auditors, the regularity auditors, in their management letters and other reports.
+- the work of the internal auditor; - the work of the executive managers within the College who have responsibility for the development and maintenance of the internal control framework; and - comments made by the College's financial statements auditor, the regularity auditor, in their management letter and other reports.

-The Chief Executive is advised on the implications of the result of her review of the effectiveness of the system of internal control by the Audit Committee, which oversees the work of the internal auditor and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Chief Executive is advised on the implications of the result of her review of the effectiveness of the system of internal control by the Audit Committee, which oversees the work of the internal auditor and other sources of assurance and a plan to address weaknesses and ensure continuous improvement of the system is in place.

 The senior management team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
 The senior management team and the Audit Committee also receive regular reports from internal audit, which include recommendations for improvement.
 The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
 The Board's meeting papers include regular consideration of risk and control and receive reports thereon from the senior management team and the Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its December 2014 meeting, the Board carried out the annual assessment for the year ended 31 July 2014 by considering documentation from the senior management team and internal audit, and taking account of events since 31 July 2014.
+At its December 2015 meeting, the Board carried out the annual assessment for the year ended 31 July 2015 by considering documentation from the senior management team and internal audit, and taking account of events since 31 July 2015.